CHALLENGE: CITIES FOR ALL

 - The city in which the challenge is identified is in one of the IDB's 26 borrowing member countries in Latin America and the Caribbean.

-- The local government of the city in which the challenge is identified has at least 50% of its administration period remaining.
+- The local government of the city in which the challenge is identified has a remaining administration period of at least one and a half years (18 months).

 - The identified challenge is limited to one city or a consortium of cities.